Debanu Das, Ph.D.

 Co-Founder & CEO

 Debanu brings 20 years of expertise in protein crystallography, structure-and fragment-based drug discovery and structural biology.
 His expertise includes structure-function analysis of a broad range of proteins like kinases, proteases, antibody-antigen complexes, nuclear receptors, ubiquitin ligases, methylases, polymerases, microbiome enzymes, membrane proteins, and transcription factors.
-He is Co-Founder & CEO at Accelero Biostructures, which has discovered the hits for XPose targets.
+He completed his postdoctoral and doctoral training with Sung-Hou Kim and Millie Georgiadis, respectively, and is Co-Founder & CEO at Accelero Biostructures, which discovered the hits for XPose targets.

 Ashley Deacon, Ph.D.